operasoftware/devopera/articles/_posts/2013-08-27-extension-developer-interviews-disconnect.md

 ---
-title: 'Extension developer interview: coffee with the Disconnect team'
+title: 'Extension Developer Interview: Coffee With the Disconnect Team'
 authors:
 - andreas-bovens
 intro: 'We sat down with Brian from Disconnect, and asked him about his team, extension development tools and UX processes, where the service’s revenue comes from, and much more.'